-The Wreningham Act
+The Wreningham Inclosure Act

 “An Act for the dividing, allocating and enclosing the Commons and Waste Lands within the parish of Wreningham in the County of Norfolk“.
-The allocations were determined by three commissioners.

-Wreningham’s three Commissioners were: Robert Quince – from Honington in Suffolk, Jehosaphat Postle – from Norwich and Philip Meadows – from Diss.
-In due course, they produced a report – the narrative of which comprised over three dozen pages.
-As described below, a dedicated “allocation” document for each property was also created.
+In due course, the commissioners produced a report – the narrative of which comprised over three dozen pages.
+As described below, a dedicated allocation document for each property was also created.
+The largest allocations are listed in the following table:

-The 10 largest Commons Land purchasers in the Wreningham enclosures “allocation” | …… and what they paid in pounds, shillings and pence |
+10 largest Commons Land purchasers in the Wreningham enclosures allocation | …… and what they paid in pounds, shillings and pence |

 Charles Harrison – esquire | £221 13s 1d |